Roy A. Clouser

-Roy A. Clouser is professor emeritus of the College of New Jersey.
-He has served as professor of philosophy, religion, and logic at the college since 1968.
-He serves as the resident philosopher of Christian Leaders Institute.
+Roy A. Clouser was professor emeritus of the College of New Jersey.
+He served as professor of philosophy, religion, and logic at the college since 1968, and was adjunct asst prof at Rutgers in symbolic logic.
+He now serves as the resident philosopher of Christian Leaders Institute.

 Clouser earned his BA from Gordon College (Massachusetts), a BD from Reformed Episcopal Seminary, and an MA and PhD from the University of Pennsylvania.
 His philosophy PhD from the University of Pennsylvania was received in 1972 for his dissertation entitled Transcendental Critique, Ontological Reduction, and Religious Belief in the Philosophy of Herman Dooyeweerd.